 your Python application, and get visibility.

-The agent compiles an extension during install, thus you'll need to have the following on the system prior to installing the agent:
+The agent will compile an extension during install, thus you need to have the following on the system prior to installing the agent:

 - the gnu compiler

 - the make command